PratimaGurav/global-warning/Readme.md

 ### Making a Local Clone

-1. Log in to GitHub and locate the [GitHub Repository](https://github.com/PratimaGurav/global-warning.git)
+1. Log in to GitHub and navigate to the [GitHub Repository](https://github.com/PratimaGurav/global-warning.git)
-2. Under the repository name, click "Code".
-3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.
-[Clone Repository]()
+2. To clone the repository using HTTPS, click Code and copy the address.
+[Clone Repository](assets/docs/Clone.png)
-4. Open Git Bash
+3. Navigate to Git Bash and clone the repository.
-5.
+4. The code will now be available in the directory created by you.
+You can open the code using the command.

 ## Acknowledgements